twinfoundation/framework/packages/crypto-cli/docs/examples.md

   --key-format <format>  The format to output the keys. (choices: "hex", "base64", default: "hex") --no-console           Hides the addresses and keys in the console.
   --json <filename>      Creates a JSON file containing the addresses and keys.
-  --append-json          If the JSON file already exists append the data instead of overwriting.
+  --merge-json           If the JSON file already exists merge the data instead of overwriting.
   --env <filename>       Creates an env file containing the addresses and keys.
-  --append-env           If the env file already exists append the data instead of overwriting.
+  --merge-env            If the env file already exists merge the data instead of overwriting.
   -h, --help             display help for command
 ```